 We made a gorgeous white bridal bouquet for a lovely and gorgeous wedding.
 See how the phalaenopsis orchid is incorporated in the end!
 Ingredients use: Playa blanca rose, tibet rose, ranunculus, spray rose majolika, lisianthus piccolo and alissa, phalaenopsis orchid, anthurium, astilbe, champagne tinted plumosa, and pistachio foliage.

 At Rachel Cho Floral Design, we pair a passion for an original design with a commitment to superior customer service.
 We collaborate with our clients to capture their vision with dynamic, unique arrangements.
-Contact us today for help with all your floral needs or fill our form for choosing the plant of your preference.
+Contact us today for help with all your floral needs.